 1.6 PROTECTING THE WALL

 1.6.1 World Heritage Site designation does not result in additional direct legal protection.
-Nevertheless, the Antonine Wall is protected through the planning system and designation as a scheduled monument.
+Nevertheless, the Antonine Wall is protected through the planning system and in some areas through designation as a scheduled monument.

 Scottish Planning Policy